 Our commitment to inclusion means that we positively embrace the diverse identities, histories, spiritual beliefs, abilities and lifestyles of the children and young people with whom we work, of our employees and volunteers, supporters, and the audiences to whom we speak.
-It means that we value the richness that each unique person brings to our work.

 - to ensure that diversity is encompassed in all areas of our work